metal-stack/metal-api/ARCHITECTURE.md

 The Netbox is a shadow inventory of our datacenter infrastructure and manages the IP addresses that are assigned to metal devices.
 We made the following decisions of what Netbox actually is being used for:

 - IPAM -> Managing IP addresses (that will be assigned to the devices)
-- Receive information from the `metal-api` on devices and persist them (including serial, site and rack location, network interfaces, owners...)
+- Receive information from the `metal-api` on devices and persist them (including serial, partition and rack location, network interfaces, owners...)
 - Browsing the inventory with the Netbox web UI to get an overview over the datacenter

 If the Netbox is not present, device registration, allocation and release does not function.